JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 $49.95

-Click the pdf to view sample chapters.
-(First lesson sample is Kindergarten.
-Second lesson sample is First Grade).
+Click for sample lessons.
+(First sample is Kindergarten.
+Second sample is First Grade)

 Behold the Beauty was also written with practical considerations in mind: to assist instructors who have had little or no training in art.
 The lessons are clear and easy to use, requiring minimal supplies without compromising objectives.